Finite convergence of the Moment-SOS hierarchy under hidden convexity: Introduction

-Convex or SOS-convex problems form a typical class for which the Moment-SOS hierarchy has \emph{finite} convergence.
-For instance, if $f$ and $-g_j$ are SOS-convex (see \eqref{intro-matrix-put}), finite convergence takes place at the first semidefinite relaxation of the hierarchy \cite{lass-conv}.
-If $f$ is only convex, finite convergence is guaranteed, but without knowing at which step of the hierarchy convergence takes place.
-We remind that, while convexity is hard to detect \cite{Ahmadi}, SOS-convexity can be, in principle, checked efficiently.
-Of course, when the information that $f$ and $-g_j$ are convex is known \`a priori, some algorithms can be more efficient than the Moment-SOS hierarchy, but the interesting observation is when the convexity of $f$ is \emph{hidden}. \\ Indeed, the Moment-SOS hierarchy blindly \emph{recognizes} SOS-convex POPs, \emph{i.e., without \`a priori knowledge of this SOS-convexity}, as it converges at the first step of the hierarchy.
-It is a nice feature of a general purpose method to be able to adapt its behavior by benefiting from strong properties of some specific instances, without being ``informed'' of such properties. \\ In \cite{deklerk-laurent}, the authors have extended some results of \cite{lass-conv}.
-They prove finite convergence of the Moment-SOS hierarchy for convex programs when (i) Slater's condition holds, (ii) the quadratic module associated with the $g_j$'s is Archimedean, and (iii) $\nabla^2f(\x^*)\succ0$ at every minimizer $\x^*$.
-Also, if $\om\subset\B(0,R)$, the same result holds under conditions (ii) and (iii) (but now satisfied by the Lagrangian $\mathcal{L}$ rather than by $f$).
+The behavior of the Moment--SOS hierarchy is well understood for several classes in which convexity is global.
+If $f$ and $-g_j$ are SOS-convex on $\R^d$, a Jensen inequality for positive Riesz functionals yields exactness at the first semidefinite relaxation of the hierarchy \cite{lass-conv}. \\ For convex polynomial programs that are not necessarily SOS-convex, finite convergence follows under additional nondegeneracy assumptions, but without knowing at which step of the hierarchy convergence takes place \cite{deklerk-laurent}.
+More precisely, \cite[Corollary 3.3]{deklerk-laurent} establishes the finite convergence of the Moment--SOS hierarchy for convex programs when (i) Slater's condition holds, (ii) the quadratic module associated with the $g_j$'s is Archimedean, and (iii) $\nabla^2f(\x^*)\succ0$ at every minimizer $\x^*$.
+Also, if $\om\subset\B(0,R)$, the same result holds under conditions (ii) and (iii), but now satisfied by the Lagrangian $\mathcal{L}$ rather than by $f$.
 Two key ingredients in \cite{deklerk-laurent} are a result of Scheiderer \cite{scheiderer} and the (convex) Farkas Lemma \cite[Prop.
-5.3.1]{bertsekas}.
-Finally, it is shown in \cite{lass-rep} that if both $f$ and $\om$ are convex (without the $g_j$'s are not necessarily concave), all points that satisfy the KKT-optimality conditions are global minimizers.
+5.3.1]{bertsekas}. \\ Finally, it is shown in \cite{lass-rep} that if both $f$ and $\om$ are convex (without the $g_j$'s being necessarily concave), all points that satisfy the KKT-optimality conditions are global minimizers. \\ \srecko{Prior works, therefore, do not cover the scenario when the objective is convex only on $\om$ and may be nonconvex away from the feasible set, which is exactly the regime considered here.}